 - 1. Unsubsidized Federal Stafford Loan

 - 2. Subsidized Federal Stafford Loan

-- 3. Federal Perkins Loan

-- 4. Federal PLUS Loan
+- 3. Federal PLUS Loan

-- 5. Federal Pell Grant
+- 4. Federal Pell Grant

-- 6. Federal SEOG Grant
+- 5. Federal SEOG Grant

-- 7. LEAP Program
+- 6. LEAP Program

-- 8. Other student financial aid programs
+- 7. Other student financial aid programs

-- 9. Other federal, state, private, or institutional sources of aid
+- 8. Other federal, state, private, or institutional sources of aid

-- 10. The student
+- 9. The student

-Examples of the refund policy are available to all prospective and currently enrolled students by contacting the Student One-Stop Center.
-Senior Citizens and Wilmington Yearly Meeting see pg.
-50.
+Examples of the refund policy are available to all prospective and currently enrolled students by contacting the Student One Stop Center.